mooseberrytech/mooseberrytech.github.io/content/pydantic.md

 category: development

 Whenever I use [pydantic](https://docs.pydantic.dev/latest/) for anything to do with data validation or serialization, I feel like it just works!
 It offers so much out of the box and is very intuitive.
-Is the perfect tool because it allows you to focus on the problem at hand rather than getting sidetracked into learning some complicated syntax.
+It is the perfect tool because it allows you to focus on the problem at hand rather than getting sidetracked into learning some complicated syntax.

 ## How to install it